 Reasonable public access is provided to technical and policy information.
-This information can be provided in accessible format upon request.
+This information can be provided in accessible format, such as larger print or braille, upon request.
 All technical and policy information is available to the public at the North Central Florida Regional Planning Council (NCFRPC) office, Monday through Friday, from 8:00 a.m. to 5:00 p.m.